thefifthagreement/guitar-signal-separation/README.md

 ## Limitations

-The choice of the target is limiting.
+* The choice of the target is limiting.
 Since the audio sources are rare we can't separate any instrument signal out of a track.

-The targeted audio signal should be at least distinctive from the others.
+* The targeted audio signal must be distinctive from the others.

-The number of instrument sharing the same frequency register in the mix should also be minimal.
+* The number of instrument sharing the same frequency register in the mix should also be minimal.

 ## Architecture